-The Erase Security Registers command sequence: CS# goes low → sending Erase Security Registers command → 3-Byte address on SI →CS# goes high.
-The command sequence is shown in Figure 33.
+The Erase Security Registers command sequence: CS# goes low → sending Erase Security Registers command → CS# goes high.
+The command sequence is shown in Figure31.
 CS# must be driven high after the eighth bit of the command code has been latched in, otherwise the Erase Security Registers command is not executed.
-As soon as CS# is driven high, the self-timed Erase Security Registers cycle (whose duration is t{SE}) is initiated.
+As soon as CS# is driven high, the self-timed Erase Security Registers cycle (whose duration is tsE) is initiated.
 While the Erase Security Registers cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Erase Security Registers cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
 The Security Registers Lock Bit (LB) in the Status Register can be used to OTP protect the security registers.
 Once the LB bit is set to 1, the Security Registers will be permanently locked; the Erase Security Registers command will be ignored.

-Address A23-A16 A15-A10 A9-A0 Security Registers 00000000 000000 Don't Care
+Address A23-A16 A15-A8 A7-A0 Security Registers 00000000 00000000 Don't Care

-Figure 33.
+Figure 31.
 Erase Security Registers command Sequence Diagram